 Advantages of Orthogonal Array Testing

-This technique is beneficial when we have to test with a huge number of data having many permutations and combinations.
+This technique is beneficial when we have to test with a huge amount of data having many permutations and combinations.

-- Less number of Test conditions which requires less implementation time.
+- Less number of Test conditions that require less implementation time.

 - Less Execution time.

-- Easy Analysis of Test condition due to less number of Test conditions.
+- Easy Analysis of Test conditions due to less number of Test conditions.

 - High coverage of codes.